script

 Once results of the exam and screenings have been received, HR department staff will notify the hiring supervisor whether or not they may proceed with the hiring process and establish a start date for the new staff member.

-Once all reference checking and required pre-employment exams have been completed, the hiring department may proceed with finalizing the job offer and start date with the finalist.
+Once all reference checking and required pre-employment exams have been completed, Human Resources will notify the hiring department that they may proceed with establishing a start date with the finalist.
 The start date will be communicated to the HR department so the staff member’s appointment letter may be prepared.

 The Human Resources office will contact all applicants for a closed position to notify them that a hiring decision was made and thank them for applying.